bright/new-www/_posts/2018-03-06-how-to-call-a-load-balanced-ecs-service.md

 }
 ```

-The `PrivateApiLoadBalancerHttpListener` specifies that the HTTP requset to `PrivateApiLoadBalancer` on port 80 should be routed to `PrivateApiLoadBalancerInvalidHostGroup`.
-The `AWS::ElasticLoadBalancingV2::Listener` requires us to specifcy the `DefaultActions`.
+The `PrivateApiLoadBalancerHttpListener` specifies that the HTTP request to `PrivateApiLoadBalancer` on port 80 should be routed to `PrivateApiLoadBalancerInvalidHostGroup`.
+The `AWS::ElasticLoadBalancingV2::Listener` requires us to set the `DefaultActions`.
 The above setup allows us to fail in a consistent manner.
 Unless there are `AWS::ElasticLoadBalancingV2::ListenerRule` which match an incoming the HTTP request it will be routed to an empty `AWS::ElasticLoadBalancingV2::TargetGroup` which in turn will result in 502 Bad Gateway.
 This allows us to effectively decouple the `DefaultActions` of the load balancer listener from a specific ECS service instance.

 # Attach ECS service to an Application Load Balancer